umaritimus/dpk-patches/README.md

 # dpk-patches
 Custom patches to the delivered dpk code to ensure buttery-smooth-deployment ™️

-> Note:  The code in this branch is developped and tested to PeopleTools 8.59.03 with non-"relocatable" puppet, but could be adopted for other releases and circumstances
+> Note:  The code in this branch is developped and tested on PeopleTools 8.59.03 with non-"relocatable" puppet.
+Eventhough, it's specifically targeting native Windows installations, most of the code should work equally well on Linux and/or previous PeopleTools releases, or be portable enough to be applicable for other circumstances.

 ## Motivation

 Since Oracle has a habit of delivering code riddled with warnings and errors, especially for non-oracle platforms, I am publishing a set of my patches to supplement the dpk code misdelivered in PeopleTools DPK for Native Windows installations.
+However most of this code should work equally well on Linux and/or previous PeopleTools releases.

 ## Installation